dojo/dojo.io/site/source/tutorials/1030_routing/index.md

 ## Overview

-`@dojo/framework/routing` is a powerful set of tools to support declarative routing using a higher order component, an `Outlet` and a component that creates links with a `href` generated from an `outlet` name.
+`@dojo/framework/routing` is a powerful set of tools to support declarative routing using a specialized widget that accepts a render property called an `Outlet` and a widget that creates links with a `href` generated from an `outlet` id.

 In this tutorial, we will start with a basic application with no routing.
-We will use Dojo's declarative routing to configure some routes, create `outlets` from our existing widgets and use the `Link` component to create links for the application outlets.
+We will use Dojo's declarative routing to configure some routes, use the `Outlet` widget to define the view for each route and use the `Link` widget to create links for the application's outlets.

 ## Prerequisites
 You can open the [tutorial on codesandbox.io](https://codesandbox.io/s/github/dojo/dojo.io/tree/master/site/source/tutorials/1030_routing/demo/initial/biz-e-corp) or [download](../assets/1030_routing-initial.zip) the demo project and run `npm install` to get started.